 Director Guy Ritchie's first cut reputedly came in at three hours and thirty minutes.

 The film went through several stages.
-Firstly, director David Dobkin tried to make a version with Kit Harington as King Arthur and Joel Kinnaman as Lancelot, but the movie was deemed too expensive and the actors too unknown.
-Then, Colin Farrell was cast as King Arthur and Gary Oldman as Merlin, but that version was not made either.
+First, director David Dobkin tried to make a version with Kit Harington as King Arthur and Joel Kinnaman as Lancelot, but the movie was deemed too expensive and the actors too unknown.
+Then, Colin Farrell was cast as King Arthur and Gary Oldman as Merlin, but that version wasn't made either.

 The film was pitched to the studio and the actors as Lord of the Rings meets Guy Ritchie's own Snatch (2000).
 Charlie Hunnam said that description sold him on the movie, saying, "That's a film I wanted to see."

 Henry Cavill and Jai Courtney were the other two finalists for the role of King Arthur, apart from Charlie Hunnam.
 The final audition comprised two rounds.
 The first was a sit-down chat with director Guy Ritchie and the second round was a full-fledged audition.
 Ritchie instantly liked Hunnam after their ninety-minute talk and told him, "I really f***ing dig you, bro.
 I hope you act as well as you talk, and I look forward to seeing you tomorrow."
 Hunnam performed equally well in the audition and won the role.